mf523/fpp2-zh/ts-objects.md

 ------------------------
 <a name="fn1"></a>
-1. This is the opposite of the definition of frequency in physics, or in Fourier analysis, where this would be called the “period”.<a name="fnref1">↩</a>
+1. This is the opposite of the definition of frequency in physics, or in Fourier analysis, where this would be called the “period”.[↩](#fnref1)